 Nowadays, the security of the applications being used has become a significant concern for organizations, companies, and citizens in general, as they are becoming a more regular part of our daily lives.
 With the rapidly increasing number of applications, developers should be concerned about rising security vulnerabilities.
-These vulnerabilities may arise due to poor programming practice or a lack of knowledge about security.
+These vulnerabilities may arise due to poor programming practice or a lack of knowledge about prevalent cyber security mistakes.
 It is essential to identify and fix these vulnerabilities in the development process before they are made public.

 One of my dear friend, one day discussed with me, what are those vulnerabilities an analyst can find while doing code review that One can not find while doing dynamic testing.
 So after the aggressive discussion, I concluded to MYSELF that, One can find 95% (don’t ask me, why – 95%, it’s a blunder) of the findings while doing dynamic testing but then, that One guy must be a Genius chap.